 I’m a refugee from corporate life.
-I read History at Oxford University longer ago than I care to remember.
-At the beginning of my career, I worked in publishing for 10 years.
-I then took a masters degree in business administration at Warwick Business School, went into public sector audit and research and finally decided there was more to life than the four walls of an office.
-My husband and I moved to an 18th-century farmhouse in SW France in 1997.
+I took a first degree in History at Oxford University longer ago than I care to remember.
+Early on, I worked in publishing for 10 years.
+I then took a masters degree in business administration at Warwick Business School, went into public sector research and finally decided there was more to life than the four walls of an office.
+My husband and I moved to an 18th-century farmhouse in southwest France in 1997.

 My day job is running my own business writing serious stuff for clients.
 I also write about life in France and about writing and literary history for magazines and journals.